openhab/org.openhab.binding.zwave/doc/qubino/zmnhad_0_0.md

 ### Sensor (temperature)

+Indicates the current temperature

 The ```sensor_temperature3``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (temperature)

+Indicates the current temperature

 The ```sensor_temperature4``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.